Grevillea lanigera.

 We have grown this plant since 1993 and received it under the name "Prostate".
 In the Encyclopaedia of Australian Plants by Rodger Elliot and David Jones, it is noted that this plant is also called Grevillea lanigera 'Compacta' and Grevillea lanigera 'Mt.
 Tamboritha' and it seems that all of these names can be found in the California nursery trade.
 The name 'Mt.
 Tamboritha' would imply that the plant came from this mountain within Alpine National Park in south Victoria, but Elliot and Jones contend that it more likely was a selection from one of the naturally more prostrate coastal forms and because of this, and because it is the name we first received this plant as, we have stuck with name 'Prostrate Form'.
 It also very much resembles a plant sold in the California nursery trade under the name 'Jade Mound'.
 We also grow the even lower growing Grevillea lanigera 'Coastal Gem',that was a 2001 University of California Santa Cruz Arboretum Koala Blooms Introduction.

-The information displayed on this page about Grevillea lanigera 'Prostrate' is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
-We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
-We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.
+Information displayed on this page about Grevillea lanigera 'Prostrate' is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.